 The round, flat-bottomed vegetable dishes have two handles and a domed lid with reeded rim and central handle.
 In contrast to much French silver of the Louis XVI period, they were almost devoid of ornamentation.
 The handles, in the form of a bead supported by two husks rising from rosette junctures, are their only truly decorative feature.
 The clean, simple lines and understated ornamentation of these dishes exemplify Jefferson's Neoclassical taste.
 He would repeatedly express these preferences in future purchases of silver in France and America.

 In addition to the dishes' substantial size and value, the special regard for the silver vegetable dishes may be in part due to Jefferson's fondness for vegetables.
-He himself wrote in 1819, "I have lived temperately, eating little animal food, & that, not as an ailment so much as a condiment for the vegetables, which constitute my principal diet."
+He himself wrote in 1819, "I have lived temperately, eating little animal food, & that, not as an aliment so much as a condiment for the vegetables, which constitute my principal diet."7

-- ↑ Thomas Jefferson, January 16 and 17, 1787, in MB, 1:651.
+2. Jefferson, January 16 and 27, 1787, in MB, 1:651.
+Transcription available at Founders Online.
 Jefferson and his family used the terms casserole and vegetable dish interchangeably.
 The word casserole comes from a French word for a cooking pan in which food was subsequently served.

 4. Martha Jefferson Randolph, housewife list, c.
 1823, and silver inventory, c.
 1833, Thomas Jefferson Foundation, Inc.